MahtabDastranj/EEG-signal-processing/README.md

 ## 📄 License

-This course is NOT open-source and available for academic and educational use.
+This course is NOT open-source.
 Please cite appropriately if you find it useful.